Average Cost to Raise and Level Concrete

 Crack & Joint Repairs

-To prevent your concrete for settling again, the cracks and gaps around the raised sections need to be sealed with a high quality sealant.
+To prevent your concrete from settling again, the cracks and gaps around the raised sections need to be sealed with a high quality sealant.
 Crack and Joint repair is typically not included as part of the standard raising process.
 Never assume its part of the job.
 If its not listed, its most likely not included.
 Learn more about crack and joint repair.

 Why is raising concrete so much cheaper than replacing it?